rhel-labs/learn-katacoda/sql-server-cstore/step3.md

 # Columnstore Indexes in SQL Server

 > Columnstore indexes in SQL Server gives great performance to queries that scan large sets of rows (millions of rows typically), and also provides huge savings in storage space.
-Typical compression rates can be 90%.
-They are best used for analytics queries, and are default for many data warehouse schemas.
+They are best suited for analytical use-cases.

 **Switch to terminal 'cpudist'**